Environmental & Social (ending forced labour), and Human Rights due diligence in global Supply Chains, for

 We take pride in efforts to research and advocate why challenges exist, and how they might be solved, to help end human rights abuses, and realise urgently needed social and environmental change.

-Late 2024, SupplyESChange Director Kate A Larsen was commissioned to, from her 20+ years Sustainability experience, including working in Fashion and Apparel brands, and in Asia, research how to finance greater water stewardship in textiles supply chains.
+In 2025, SupplyESChange Director Kate A Larsen was commissioned to, from her 20+ years Sustainability experience, including working in Fashion and Apparel brands, and in Asia, research how to finance greater water stewardship in textiles supply chains.

 The Report launched 2025, and developed upon the lead of water expert Rachel Cardone, a Director of the new UK government funded non-profit the Resilient Water Accelerator (RWA), incubated out of non-profit WaterAid, looks at reasons for continued water overuse and pollution which has continued in global apparel supply chains (with a deep dive on Bangladesh), and at what investors looking at ESG and sustainability in apparel brands and retailers and firms, brand buyers themselves, factories, governments, and more, can each do to end dangerous levels of water overuse and pollution.